IHE/ITI.MHD/input/pagecontent/a_issues.md

 - mapping had an extra column due to a second string by @JohnMoehrke in https://github.com/IHE/ITI.MHD/pull/228
 - reference to PCC section should use sIPS extract by @JohnMoehrke in https://github.com/IHE/ITI.MHD/pull/224
 - open the slicing on audit entity by @JohnMoehrke in https://github.com/IHE/ITI.MHD/pull/221
-- Profiling of Bundle with PATCH #222 by @oliveregger in https://github.com/IHE/ITI.MHD/pull/227",
+- Profiling of Bundle with PATCH #222 by @oliveregger in https://github.com/IHE/ITI.MHD/pull/227
+- Updates to testplan to align with Gazelle and identify improvements to the tests

 ### Significant changes in MHD Version 4.2.1